Examples of CRM

 Engagement is not only for brands.
-Citizens in your city are no different than a brand’s customers – their customer journey needs to be tracked, analyzed, and optimized for the best possible outcomes.
-When citizens are satisfied, government and public sector organizations are better positioned to deliver on their mandates.
+Citizens in your city are no different than a brand’s customers – their customer journey needs to be tracked, analysed, and optimised for the best possible outcomes.
+When citizens are satisfied, government and public sector organisations are better positioned to deliver on their mandates.

 Sixty-eight percent of governments cite improving the citizen experience as their number-one priority.

 The key factor in delivering a seamless, efficient citizen experience is technology.
 CRM for government can help build the digital offerings that the public expects.
 The new generation of citizens is used to self-service interactions anytime, anywhere, on any device.
 They expect that their data is secure, as well as accessible, and that the experience is consistent across platforms – whether it be social, web-based, or via mobile app.
 Governments in turn need to have a single source of truth about their citizens so that they can provide services efficiently, cost-effectively, and without errors.